 This course examines a variety of contemporary styles of worship in the local church through the lens of biblical patterns and principles of corporate gatherings designed to promote transformation in the lives of worshiping disciples.
-Students will learn how the blending of elements of liturgical renewal, the contemporary worship movement, prayer patterns in the Church, shifts in the ministries of preaching and teaching, the return to ancient practices, and trans-denominational worship leaders, focusing on current worship practices.
+Students will learn how the blending of elements of liturgical renewal, the contemporary worship movement, prayer patterns in the Church, shifts in the ministries of preaching and teaching, the return to ancient practices, and trans-denominational worship trends contribute to today's church culture.
+Students will explore the roles of pastors and worship leaders, focusing on current worship practices.
 The course will specifically investigate how to create a worshipful atmosphere in a typical American church of average size.
 3 Semester Hours